-Each insurance company that develops a Web service application will adhere to the schema chosen.
-Therefore, the requesting parties have a much easier task of managing a single WSDL file necessary for the client to understand the input requirements of the Web service.
-In addition, the requesting parties will need to store an endpoint indicating the location of each carrier's Web service.
+Each insurance company that develops a web service application will adhere to the schema chosen.
+Therefore, the requesting parties have a much easier task of managing a single WSDL file necessary for the client to understand the input requirements of the web service.
+In addition, the requesting parties will need to store an endpoint indicating the location of each insurance company's web service.
 Without the endpoint, no communication can take place.

-In theory, one third party vendor or agent could store and maintain a single Web service client and the endpoint for each participating carrier.
-However, due to the risk of exposing each insurance company's service endpoint, IICMVA recommends that each state host its own Web service client and manage all endpoints for their particular state.
+In theory, one third-party vendor or agent could store and maintain a single web service client and the endpoint for each participating company.
+However, due to the risk of exposing each insurance company's service endpoint, the IICMVA recommends that each state host its own web service client and manage all endpoints for their particular state.

-Route the Request to the Appropriate Insurance Carrier
+Route the Request to the Appropriate Insurance Company

-As previously noted, the endpoint tells the Web service client where to send a request.
+As previously noted, the endpoint tells the web service client where to send a request.
 However, the client still needs to know what endpoint to look up.
 Therefore, the requesting party's application should contain logic that correlates an insurance company's name or National Association of Insurance Commissioners (NAIC) code with the appropriate endpoint record.